appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-01-11-simple-productadd.md

 * Input the details for multiple connections that can be selected from the drop downs of the
 * Web Product Details CP Page - Select the `ConnectionName`, `ApplicationName`, `WebAttributeSetId` and enable the checkbox for `WebItemFlag`.
 ![simpleprdct_navmagemulti2](/staticfiles/integration/media/simpleprdct_navmagemulti2.png)

+**NOTE: The same product can be added to multiple connection by creating a new line in Web Product Details CP Page and choosing the desired connection name.
+Further repeat the same steps as discussed above for the newly chosen connection.**

 * Web Product Websites Page - The `ConnectionName` & the `WebsiteID` needs to be selected from the Drop-down.
 ![simpleprdct_navmagemulti3](/staticfiles/integration/media/simpleprdct_navmagemulti3.png)
 * Web ProductAttribute Page - Select the `ConnectionName`, `AttributeID` and the `AttributeOptionId` from the drop-down for the product that needs to be synced to Magento.